Permutation Weighting: Properties

-The functional imbalance, then, is the extent to which the weighted expectation of the product differs from that under the distribution $q$.
-When the functional discrepancy is zero \emph{for all} $\phi$ and $\psi$ and $q$ is $p(a)p(\mathbf{x})$, this implies statistical independence between $A$ and $X$ by definition.
+This quantity is the extent to which the reweighted expectation differs from the expectation under the product distribution.
+A functional discrepancy of zero \emph{for all} $\phi$ and $\psi$ implies independence between $\mathbf{A}$ and $\mathbf{X}$.
 When both $\phi$ and $\psi$ are the identity function, then a discrepancy of zero is synonymous with linear balance.
-With this definition in hand, we can provide an explicit expression for the functional imbalance attained by inverse propensity score weighting and by permutation weighting:
+With this definition in hand, we can provide an explicit expression for the functional imbalance attained by permutation weighting: